Get involved in 2016! Volunteer for a Barristers' Committee!

 Disclaimer: Vendors and their products and/or services listed on the Legal Marketplace are in no way endorsed by the Knoxville Bar Association.
 While we make every effort to maintain current and accurate information, we make no assurance to its validity or suitability for your purpose.
 Advertisers and their members assume liability for all content (including text, representations, special offers and illustrations) and assume responsibility of any claims arising thereof made against the Knoxville Bar Association.

-Want to list your company or services in the Legal Marketplace?
-Learn More!.
+If you would like to list your company or services in the Legal Marketplace, learn more here.

 Congratulations!
 You are probably thinking about or already are providing some sort of service as a volunteer.
 Volunteer service is a rewarding and much needed way to serve our community.
 The Access to Justice Committee of the Knoxville Bar Association knows that our organization is blessed with dedicated volunteers who are committed to help the less fortunate in our community.
 Our goal in developing this Online Volunteer Directory is to allow attorneys flexibility in serving the community by choosing the ways that best fit their individual skills and circumstances.